tugraz-isds/diamond/README.md

-# Diamond - A Card-Sorting and Tree-Testing Application
+# Diamond - A Web Application for Card Sorting and Tree Testing